- Are we harming the structure of the earth by taking so much oil out of it?

 “The ideal time to think about energy is during construction of a new house,” says Telleen.
 “New homes in the U.S. must meet a minimum energy efficiency standard based on their HVAC system, insulation, and construction materials.”
 New homeowners can set their goals even higher by aiming for a net-zero property, generating their own solar or wind power and working in tandem with the grid to achieve less energy consumption and fewer carbon emissions.
 Net metering, an agreement with the utility company, allows consumers to send their excess energy into the grid in exchange for credit against power they may require in the future.
 “If we learn to balance our energy production with our use, we can create a net-zero or at least a near-zero home — without significantly disrupting our way of life,” says Telleen.

-Thanks to Mark Trowbridge of Horsham, Pennsylvania, for this question.
+Thanks to Mark Trowbridge of Horsham, Pa., for this question.